How to start paying off your student loans

 footnote Sallie Mae, the Sallie Mae logo, and other Sallie Mae names and logos are service marks or registered service marks of Sallie Mae Bank.
 All other names and logos used are the trademarks or service marks of their respective owners.

 footnote 1.
 The borrower or cosigner must enroll in auto debit through Sallie Mae to receive a 0.25 percentage point interest rate reduction benefit.
 This benefit applies only during active repayment for as long as the Current Amount Due or Designated Amount is successfully withdrawn from the authorized bank account each month.
-It may be suspended during forbearance or deferment, if available for the loan.
+It may be suspended during forbearance or deferment.

 StudentHub by